adunna/calipr-utils/R-Packages/README.md

 ### Networking

  - **cymruservices:** A toolkit for querying 'Team Cymru' <http://team-cymru.org> 'IP' address, Autonomous System Number ('ASN'), Border Gateway Protocol ('BGP'), Bogon and 'Malware' Hash Data Services.
+ - **iptools:** A toolkit for manipulating, validating and testing 'IP' addresses and ranges, along with datasets relating to 'IP' addresses.
+Tools are also provided to map 'IPv4' blocks to country codes.
+While it primarily has support for the 'IPv4' address space, more extensive 'IPv6' support is intended.